khishh/Piggy/README.md

 - Obtain `PLAID_CLIENT_ID` and `PLAID_SECRET` from https://dashboard.plaid.com/account/keys and place them within your `.env` file after you create your own Plaid account.

-# 3. Run this application
+# 3. Run this application locally

 ## Run with Docker